pingcap/docs/tune-region-performance.md

 ---
 title: Tune Region Performance
-summary: Introduce how to tune Region performance by adjusting the Region size and how to use bucket to optimize concurrent queries when the Region size is large.
+summary: Learn how to tune Region performance by adjusting the Region size and how to use buckets to optimize concurrent queries when the Region size is large.
 ---

 # Tune Region Performance